Subsidy for Scholarly Activities 2024-25

 The following documents are required:

-1. *NEW* Completed Expense Overview, which is now part of the questions in the online application.
+1. Completed Expense Overview, which is now part of the questions in the online application.

 2. Written justification for the expenses.